-The term "canon" is occasionally referred to by the people who make Star Trek, and much more often by the fans and here at EAS.
+The term "canon" is occasionally referred to by the people who make Star Trek, and much more frequently by the fans and here at EAS.
 The usefulness of the canon is under permanent debate, as are the interpretations what has to be regarded as canonical and what not.
 This write-up attempts to clarify what canon actually is, why it exists, how we can handle moot cases and how the canon policy at EAS works.

 The word "canon" has more than one meaning in the English language.
 Several definitions can be found on the disambiguation page at Wikipedia (see the latest version of "Canon" at Wikipedia).
 The following two are relevant for the assessment of the Star Trek canon:

-"A list of books accepted by an ecclesiastic communion as authoritative or divinely inspired.
+- "A list of books accepted by an ecclesiastic communion as authoritative or divinely inspired.
 The term was originally Christian, referring to books declared divinely inspired by the canons of Church councils..."

-"In fiction, the officially authorized interpretation of characters and events.
+- "In fiction, the officially authorized interpretation of characters and events.
 In fandom, the term is often used to distinguish between 'canonical' accounts (i.e. those authorized by the copyright holder) and those of fan fiction, sometimes called fanon..."